-Natasha is an experienced advisor with a deep understanding of government processes and astute relationship management skills.
+Natasha is an astute and highly experienced leader and policy expert who combines her natural talent for building relationships with a deep understanding of government processes